Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/01_gdscript_basics.md

 ```

-- Array pattern
+- Array pattern:
-    Matches an array.
+  - Matches an array.
 Every single element of the array pattern is a pattern itself, so you can nest them.

-    The length of the array is tested first, it has to be the same size as the pattern, otherwise the pattern doesn't match.
+  - The length of the array is tested first, it has to be the same size as the pattern, otherwise the pattern doesn't match.

-    **Open-ended array**: An array can be bigger than the pattern by making the last subpattern `..`.
+  - **Open-ended array**: An array can be bigger than the pattern by making the last subpattern `..`.

-    Every subpattern has to be comma-separated.
+  - Every subpattern has to be comma-separated.

 ```
 match x: